MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Export-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md

 ## SYNOPSIS
 Initiate an export from a ediscoveryReviewSetQuery.
 For details, see Export documents from a review set in eDiscovery (Premium).

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Export-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery](/powershell/module/Microsoft.Graph.Beta.Security/Export-MgBetaSecurityCaseEdiscoveryCaseReviewSetQuery?view=graph-powershell-beta)

 ## SYNTAX